Sixth Form Options

 Approach to Learning

-With a focus on field work this course combines taught elements with application of knowledge in the environment.
+With a focus on fieldwork this course combines taught elements with application of knowledge in the environment.
 Independent investigation is encouraged in the Sixth Form Science Laboratory.
 The course uses a mixture of teaching resources including specialist dyslexia techniques to ensure pupils achieve their best.
+This is a two year course leading to examination assessment at the end of the second year.
+Pupils are coached in effective examination techniques.

 A Closer Look